Broken Hill City Council is the regulatory body in relation to building and development works within the Local Government Area.

 Construction Certificates: Before building work can commence, it is necessary to obtain a Construction Certificate from either the Council or an Accredited Certifier.

 Building Inspections: Building inspections are required at critical stages of construction to ensure acceptable standards of building work.
-The conditions of the Development Consent or Complying Development Certificate will specify at what stages of construction these inspections are required.
+The Building Certifier will specify at what stages of construction these inspections are required.